Tick Tock – The Perennial Countdown to Fund the Federal Government

 While perhaps to be welcomed from the perspective of good government and effective legislating, a return to “true regular order” in which State-foreign ops bills are debated, amended, and passed on the floor of both the House and Senate would not be a positive development for foreign assistance and diplomacy, especially for international FP/RH programs.
 Rank-and-file members cannot resist the opportunity play Secretary of State for the day by offering ill-informed amendments, and there is very little good that can come from putting the State-foreign ops bill on the floor of either chamber for a myriad of foreign policy issues.
 Fortunately, the last time there was floor action on a freestanding foreign assistance appropriations bill was September 2007 (FY 2008) in the Senate and July 2009 (FY 2010) in the House.

 For the purpose of illustrating the likely jeopardy faced by FP/RH programs during a floor debate, it is worth noting that the House did also more recently debate foreign aid issues under an open rule on a multiple-bill FY 2011 spending package in April 2011.
 Predictably, floor action resulted in the threatening or the offering and eventual withdrawal of two hostile, anti-FP/RH amendments—respectively, an improperly-drafted Latta (R-OH) amendment to zero-out all FP/RH funding and a Fortenberry (R-NE) amendment to ban the use of U.S. funds for “sterilization campaigns.”
-To make matters worse, these scorched-earth amendments were contemplated by their authors to be added to a GOP committee-approved bill that already contained a $208.5 million funding cut from the prior year level, a legislative reimposition of the Global Gag Rule, and a prohibition on a U.S. contributions to UNFPA.
+To make matters worse, these scorched-earth amendments were contemplated by their authors to be added to a GOP committee-approved bill that already contained a $208.5 million funding cut from the prior-year level, a legislative reimposition of the Global Gag Rule, and a prohibition on a U.S. contributions to UNFPA.

 Only time will tell if the incoming 115th Congress and the new administration can end the political and procedural obstacles to more efficiently and expeditiously appropriating monies to fund the federal government.
-However, one can only guess that pragmatic appropriators will continue to be called upon to diffuse the crisis that perpetually looms at the end of each fiscal year or as CRs are about to expire and the government faces the prospect of not having the funds to keep the lights on.
+However, one can only guess that pragmatic appropriators will continue to be called upon to defuse the crisis that perpetually looms at the end of each fiscal year or as CRs are about to expire and the government faces the prospect of not having the funds to keep the lights on.